 Step 5: Find a job

 The next step to becoming a medical coder is to land your first job.
-The medical coding occupation is growing at a much faster than average rate, with employment of medical coders projected to grow 15 percent by 2024.
-That’s great news to a job seeker like yourself!
+The BLS projects medical coding jobs to increase 11 percent through 2028.1 This is more than twice the average for all occupations.
+This is great news for a job seeker like yourself.

 When you’re looking for medical coding jobs, keep in mind the type of environment you’d like to work in.
 Would you prefer the bustle of a busy hospital or the relative serenity of a physician’s clinic?
-Or perhaps you’d prefer to work from home?
 You have plenty of options for a medical coding career.
 Once you get your foot in the door and start gaining experience, you can begin considering future advancement opportunities.

-The final and most important step to become a medical coder, why wait?
-There’s no better time than now to join the ranks of the medical field in a thriving occupation and feel the ultimate satisfaction of a career that allows you to help others.
+Now that you’re more familiar with the path to becoming a medical coder, why wait?
+There’s no better time than now to join the ranks of the growing medical field and feel the ultimate satisfaction of a career that allows you to help others.